 - Dimensions: 300×600 pixels

 - Dimensions: 728×90 pixels

 6. Mobile leaderboard

 When it comes to communicating your messages via advertisements, it makes sense to formulate a bespoke strategy that works in your best interests.
 All companies have different goals and objectives, so what works for one won’t necessarily work for another.

-Developing and launching ad campaigns can be a daunting process, especially when it comes to ensuring all of your marketing collateral aligns, and that’s where AdRoll can help.
+Developing and launching ad campaigns can be a daunting process, especially when it comes to ensuring all of your marketing ads and collateral align, and that’s where AdRoll can help.
 Find out more about our Growth Platform, and see how we can help your business thrive.